bambanah/deemix/README.md

 Typically you can just execute `npm install -g pnpm` if you already have npm.

 Install the dependencies using `pnpm i` for development.
+This installs all the depencies recursively for the main, deemix, deezer-js, server, spotify-web-api-node-plus, and webui folders.

 Then you should be able to run the app with `pnpm start`.
-If you want to further develop deemix-gui and propose a PR, use `pnpm dev`
+If you want to further develop deemix-gui and propose a PR, use `pnpm dev` for development and HMR of the interface in a browser. http://127.0.0.1:6595/

+You can change the default port by setting the environment variable `PORT` to any other number before starting the app.

 Commands for easy setup: